MilitaryLotus30/MalFinderTM/README.md

 ## Acknowledgments

-  - Hat tip to anyone whose code is used
+  - This bot was created because of hackathon event on NTTS's server
-  - Inspiration
+  - A team of 5 people helped on this project
-  - etc
+  - Wish us luck

 <3